samihauddin/microservices-docker-K8/kubernetes.md

 ### K8 Architecture?

 ![alt txt](Images/p1.png)

+K8 deployment needs multiple instances called **pods**.
+Each pod has its own ip, that's why it is attachable and detachable.

 ### When not to use it?
 - If your application is small, minimal complexity, using Kubernetes might be overkill.